 In banking though, Lee says he found more than a job.
-We sat down with him recently to talk about how banking has changed, how the Inland Northwest is different than Western Washington, and what he sees as the future of this company and our region.
+We sat down with him recently to talk about how banking has changed, how the Northwest is his home, and what he sees as the future of this company and our region.

 You weren’t particularly interested in banking before that teller job.
 What made it a career?